How to carve patterns Part 13 ~Kikubishi and Yaegiku~

 How to carve Kikubishi

-First, make a cut in the red line in the image below using the sharp chisel.
+Begin by making a clean cut along the red line in the image below using the sharp chisel.

-Cut the green line in the image below with the sharp chisel so that it gradually becomes deeper as it goes toward the arrow.
+Cut along the green line in the image below using the sharp chisel.

 菊菱の木彫り完成